 How generalizable is this sort of observation?
-There is a long history of thought on the relationship between organism size and temperature, mostly focused on multicellular species.
+Although there is a long history of thought on the relationship between organism size and temperature, the focus has mostly been on multicellular species.
 Here, the general idea is that organisms living in cooler environments have larger body sizes (within and among species), ostensibly because reduced surface area:volume ratios mitigate heat loss.
-In honor of the originator of the idea, the pattern has come to be known as Bergmann's (1847) rule.
-Although its generality has come to be questioned for multicellular organisms (Riemer et al. 2018), the expected pattern does appear to hold for microbes, although likely for different reasons than proposed for homeothermic vertebrates.
+This pattern has come to be known as Bergmann's rule, in honor of the originator of the idea12.
+Although its generality has come to be questioned for multicellular organisms109, the expected pattern does appear to hold for microbial eukaryotes, albeit likely for different reasons than proposed for homeothermic vertebrates.
 In every study where the matter has been closely investigated, average cell volume declines with increasing temperature, while the growth rate increases.
-Such observations have been drawn from ciliates, flagellates, amoeboid heterotrophs, and diverse photoautotrophs, with an overall average $\sim 25\%$ decrease in cell volume typically accompanying a 10° C increase in temperature (Atkinson et al. 2003; Fu and Gong 2017; Zohary et al. 2020).
+Such observations have been drawn from ciliates, flagellates, amoeboid heterotrophs, and diverse phototrophs, with the average response being an $\sim 25\%$ decrease in cell volume accompanying a 10°C increase in temperature^{6,48,118}.
 If nothing else, such observations demonstrate that the positive association between cell size and growth rate found in different nutritional environments is not generalizable to other environmental effects.

 Again, whereas such a universal temperature response among diverse unicellular species might suggest the need for a general adaptive explanation for such behavior, the basis for such patterns remains unclear.
-Indeed, given the existence of size-selective predation and potential size-associated competitive interactions and physical-environmental effects, mortality rates are likely to be size-dependent, so it is by no means clear that large cell size is uniformly favorable in natural environments with low temperature.
-Thus, it is worth considering whether the physiological response to temperature change, running in the opposite direction to that induced by nutritional differences, is an unavoidable by-product of the molecular mechanisms that set times to division.
-Future work in this area should look to the numerous experiments showing that when the translational capacity of ribosomes is compromised by chemical manipulation in $E.\ coli$, the phenotypic scaling between cell size and growth rate runs in opposite directions to the nutrient-based pattern (Scott et al. 2010; Jun et al. 2018; Serbanescu et al. 2020).
+Indeed, given the existence of size-selective predation and potential size-associated competitive interactions and physical-environmental effects, mortality rates are likely to be size-dependent, so it is by no means clear that induction of large cell size is uniformly favorable in colder natural environments.

+Is the physiological response to temperature change, running in the opposite direction to that induced by nutritional differences, an unavoidable by-product of the molecular mechanisms that set times to division?
+Future work in this area should look to the numerous experiments showing that when the translational capacity of ribosomes is compromised by chemical manipulation in E. coli, the phenotypic scaling between cell size and growth rate runs in opposite directions to the nutrient-based pattern^{65,117,118}.
 Perhaps the same underlying mechanism applies to temperature shifts.